Opalexiss/geocode-test-app/README.md

 ![Step 1 screenshot](https://lenoradev.com/img/app_step1.png)

 Start with a .csv containing some locations to check.
 The csv must comma-delimited, without any of the fields wrapped in quotes.
 Quotes will not be stripped from the data and will cause problems with the data that is returned from geocod.io.
 Do not include a header row, only the addresses themselves.

+*There are a few ready-made CSV files for use included in the repo.
+You can also download them directly from the manual test cases further below.*

 Use this format for your CSV file:
 ```